What is Early Help?

 North Yorkshire County Council, Children and Families: Early Help Teams work closely with families, schools, health and other key partners to provide the right level of support at the right time.
 They will support families around concerns they may have about a child/young person.
 It could be around behaviour, difficulties at school, routines and boundaries or other problems.
 The Children and Families: Early Help worker will build on their family's strengths and work with them to find solutions.

-To find out more about North Yorkshire County Council, Children and Families: Early Help Offer (click here).
-You can also view information about how Early Help supports you and your family in the leaflet attached (click here) or read the Early Help Strategy which sets out our ambitions for Early Help services across North Yorkshire (this document is currently in draft form and will be uploaded once it has been approved by the Safeguarding Board).
+To find out more about North Yorkshire County Council, Children and Families: Early Help Offer.
+You can also view information about how Early Help supports you and your family in the leaflet attached (click here) or read the Early Help Strategy which sets out our ambitions for Early Help services across North Yorkshire.

 Early Help Contact Details